-Due to historical net losses, we had an accumulated deficit of \$1.9 billion as of June 30, 2017.
+Due to historical net losses, we had an accumulated deficit of \$2.0 billion as of December 31, 2017.
 We intend to continue to spend significant amounts on our efforts to discover and develop drugs.
-As a result, we may incur losses for the year ending December 31, 2017 and in future periods as well.
+As a result, we may incur losses in future periods as well.